On the extension and kernels of signed bimeasures and their role in stochastic integration: Introduction

 In 2018, in \cite{LPS} Sato, Lindner and Pan introduced the class of quasi-infinitely divisible (QID) distributions.
 A QID random variable is defined as follows: a random variable $X$ is QID if and only if there exist two ID random variables $Y$ and $Z$ s.t.~$X+Y\stackrel{d}{=}Z$ and $Y$ is independent of $X$.
 Like ID distributions, QID distributions posses a L\'{e}vy-Khintchine formulation where the L\'{e}vy measure is now allowed to take negative values.
 Any ID distribution is QID, but the converse is not always true.

 In \cite{LPS}, the authors show that QID distributions are dense in the space of all probability distributions with respect to weak convergence, that distributions with a point mass greater than $1/2$ are QID, and that distributions that are concentrated on the integers are QID if and only if their characteristic functions have no zeros.
 In \cite{Pass}, the QID framework is extended to real-valued random measures and stochastic processes.
 The work \cite{Pass} also represents the first attempt to extend the celebrated Rajput and Rosinski's 1989 paper \cite{RajRos} to the QID framework.
-Moreover, in \cite{PassRM} the author show that QID completely random measures (CRMs) are dense in the space of all CRMs with respect to convergence in distribution (in \cite{PassRM} random measures are defined as in \cite{Kallenberg2}).
-In other words, any CRM is approximated in distribution by a QID CRM.
-This result is crucial in fields like Bayesian analysis and corroborates the importance of investigating the properties of QID random measures.
-It is worth mentioning that QID distributions have already shown to have an impact in various fields: from mathematical physics, see \cite{Physics2} and \cite{Physics1}, to number theory, see \cite{Naka} and \cite{Naka2}, and from Bayesian analysis \cite{PassRM} to insurance mathematics, see \cite{Zhang}.
+Furthermore, QID distributions have already shown to have an impact in various fields: from mathematical physics \cite{Physics2,Physics1} to number theory \cite{Naka,Naka2}, and from Bayesian analysis \cite{PassRM} to insurance mathematics \cite{Zhang}.
+Building on QID results, Cram\'{e}r-Wold devices for infinite and quasi-infinite divisibility have been recently proved in \cite{Khartov,Lindner}.

 The first main contribution of this paper is a general measure theoretical result on the extension of signed bimeasures on $\delta$-rings.
 In particular, consider a bimeasure on the Cartesian product of $(X,\mathcal{B})$ and $(T,\mathcal{A})$, where the former is a Borel measurable space and the latter is such that $T$ is an arbitrary non-empty set and $\mathcal{A}$ is a $\delta$-ring with the additional condition that there exists an increasing sequence of sets $T_{1},T_{2},\dots \in {\mathcal {A}}$ s.t.~$\bigcup _{n\in \mathbb {N} }T_{n}=T$.
 Then, the result states that there exists a necessary and sufficient condition for the existence of a unique signed measure on the $\delta$-ring $\bigcup_{D\in\mathcal{A}}(\mathcal{A}\cap D)\otimes\mathcal{B}$, and that its unique Jordan decomposition uniquely extend to measures on the $\sigma$-algebra $\sigma(\mathcal{A})\otimes\mathcal{B}$.
 Moreover, the result provides unique (sub-Markovian) kernels for all these measures.